openml/openml-python/doc/extensions.rst

     hyperparameter optimization trace, then this method can be used to reinstantiate the model with hyperparameters of a given hyperparameter optimization iteration.
 Has some similarities with :meth:`flow_to_model` (as this method also sets the hyperparameters of a model).
+    Note that although this method is optional, for the extension to work it needs to exist.
+If this function is not required, we recommend to have an empty function that raises a `NotImplementedError` with a useful error message.

 Hosting the library
 ~~~~~~~~~~~~~~~~~~~